117 Commercial St. NE, 4th Floor, Salem, OR 97301 503.585.4422

 My love of learning and teaching also extends to activities outside the law.
-When not working, I enjoy exploring the flora, fauna and geology of the Pacific Northwest during hikes with my husband, son and various groups, including Boy Scouts.
-During our outings, my husband looks for the deer and elk trails, my son likes the snakes, frogs and newts, and I try to find the flowers and butterflies.
+When not working, I enjoy exploring the flora, fauna and geology of the Pacific Northwest during hikes with my husband and son.
+During our outings, my husband looks for the deer and elk trails, my son likes the old cars and machinery, and I try to find the flowers and butterflies.
 Alas, sometimes Oregon trails yield only slugs for the day, but that is fine too.

 The most exciting part of my work is structuring the estate plan, the business succession plan, or the business transaction to meet the client’s desires, make the deal happen, and to minimize taxes.
 I focus on the following legal areas:

 I have been active in a number of professional organizations related to my practice areas throughout the years.
 I have taken my turn at the helm of the Willamette Valley Estate Planning Council (http://www.wvepc.org/), an organization that promotes education across all disciplines involved in a client’s estate planning.
-I have also served as a member of the Oregon State Bar Tax Section Executive Committee for a number of years and am currently its Chair-Elect.
+I have also served as Chair of the Oregon State Bar Tax Section Executive Committee and I am currently on the Estate Planning Section Executive Committee.

 In addition, I have served as an adjunct professor at Willamette University College of Law, teaching the Estate and Gift Tax course, and have spoken at a variety of Oregon State Bar and Willamette Valley Estate Planning Council sponsored continuing education courses.
 In addition to my professional activities, I have also been active in several community groups in Salem.
 I have served as a leader of the Exchange Club of Salem (http://exchangeclubsofsalemor.org/), a national service club.
-My main involvement with the group these days is running the Amazing Teen Race at the annual Foster Family Picnic and organizing the club’s Salvation Army Bell Ringing day.
-I have also served on the board of Salem Chamber Orchestra, greatly expanding my musical knowledge.
+I am currently Committee Chair for Boy Scout Troop 150.

 Washington University School of Law (St. Louis, Missouri), 1994